yasirbhutta/yasirbhutta.github.io/matlab/docs/ios.md

 >**Answer:** The clear command in MATLAB is used to remove variables from the workspace.
 It's related to variable declaration because it allows you to clean up the workspace and remove unused variables, which can help manage memory effectively.

+#### What is the purpose of the keyboard keyword in MATLAB, and how is it used in a script or function?

+#### What are some common use cases for using the pause keyword in MATLAB scripts or functions?

+#### Can you provide an example of using the pause function to create a timed delay in a MATLAB script?